 - A set of fingerprints, which can be obtained from your local police department.

-Once you have meet the above requirements, the state BON will give you an ATT (Authorization to Test), which you will turn in to Pearson Vue along with a $200 fee to take the test.
+Once you have met the above requirements, the state BON will give you an ATT (Authorization to Test), which you will turn in to Pearson Vue along with a $200 fee to take the test.

-At that point you will be allowed to make an appointment to take your test.
+At that point, you will be allowed to make an appointment to take your test.

-The tests are comprehensive, all the same basic subjects you learned throughout your nursing education.
+The tests are comprehensive, all the same, basic subjects you learned throughout your nursing education.
 You will not be expected to be exceptionally brilliant, but you will be expected to have sound knowledge about the following topics:

 How to Prepare for NCLEX

 First, do not panic.
 You have been preparing for NCLEX for the past one or two years.
 Perusing your notes and books, you will probably find a lot of information that seems less daunting in retrospect than it did the first time.
-Many programs provide their own reviews in preparation for the test. and many hospitals also offer review courses, so check what's available locally.
+Many programs provide their own reviews in preparation for the test.
+And many hospitals also offer review courses, so check what's available locally.

 The NCSBN, which is responsible for the content of the tests, also offers a $50.00 review course.
 You can study at your own pace online with over 2000 pages of content and over 1300 questions written in the same style as NCLEX.
 An interactive feature even allows you to question teachers and get feedback.

 If you are looking for an NCLEX review service that can help you prepare for the exam, check out our mega list of NCLEX service providers.